SmartControllerJS/SmartController/smartphonecontroller.md

 ## Create a new controller

 SmartPhoneController is a class that facilitates the peer connection on the smartphone side.
 It handles almost everything automatically including the connection and all the parameters set in the URL.
-The only thing you need to do is create a desired format for your messages and then used the sendMessage function to sent it to the computer browser.
+The only thing you need to do is create a desired format for your messages and then use the sendMessage function to send it to the computer browser.

 **Create a Peer**